virtser/ivote/README.md

 2. Clone this repository 'master' branch.
 We were working in [feature branch methodology](http://nvie.com/posts/a-successful-git-branching-model/) aka git flow.

-3. Run *first_time_install.sh* script from the root directory to install ionic and all its dependencies (cordova, bower, gulp).
+3. Run *[first_time_install.sh](https://github.com/virtser/ivote/blob/master/first_time_install.sh)* script from the root directory to install rails, database, ionic and all its dependencies (cordova, bower, gulp).
 I assume that you have Node.js and Ruby installed.

 ionic/angular client is now incorporated into rails app.
 It is sitting in the *client/* directory including environment for client development.